 Tmall Luxury Pavilion: the quintessence of exclusive fashion

 The Luxury Pavilion is an “app within an app” to propose a more high-end experience for luxury brands.
 In the meantime, the Covid-19 crisis accelerated the success of the Pavilion by increasing luxury brand inscriptions by 30%, reaching 200 luxury brands.

 Today, you can find Balmain, Ferragamo, La Mer, Baccarat, Guerlain, Burberry, and more recently Gucci (link).
 The New York Fashion Week was even live-streamed on Tmall platform, reaching a 900 million people audience. (link).
 The impact of Tmall is tremendous.
 Especially when you compare it to international digital tools.

-If you are a luxury brand, the Tmall Luxury Pavilion is the best option to engage with Chinese consumers by sharing with them experience, storytelling, and values.
-Coupled with the selection made by the algorithm and the invitations, you will only have the wealthiest and luxury sensitive clients to increase your ROI.
+If you are a luxury brand, the Tmall Luxury Pavilion is the best option to engage with Chinese consumers by sharing their experiences, storytelling, and values.
+Coupled with the selection made by the algorithm and the invitations, you will only have the wealthiest and luxury-sensitive clients to increase your ROI.

 You can use the Luxury Pavilion to build a high-end customer experience.
 You will have 100% control over everything: the price, the merchandising strategy, the communication, the marketing.
 In a word, this luxury app is considered to be your online flagship.
 On Tmall, you do not depend on the retailer, you ARE the retailer.

 You could find in Tmall Luxury Pavilion the best option to reach more premium and more exclusivity.
 Do you know how to enter the Tmall Luxury Pavilion?